compsys-progtools/fall2025/resources/glossary.md

 :  the step that stages/prepares files to be committed to a repository from a local branch

 argument
-:  input to a command line program
+:  required input to a command in the shell

 base
 : the shared {term}`commit` of a branch